Byzantine Religion

 Nestorianism and the first Council of Ephesus.

-A new controversy arises on Christ’s nature: fully God and fully human.
-It divides East for centuries.
+A new controversy arose over Christ’s nature: fully God and fully human.
+It divided the Eastern Church for centuries.
 Initially, two main schools of thought opposed each other: those of Antioch in Syria and Alexandria in Egypt.
-Nestorius, a priest of Antioch who became patriarch of Constantinople in 428, rejects Christ’s birth from a woman.
-The Virgin isn’t Theotokos but Christotokos: Nestorianism.
-Cyril of Alexandria opposes, defending Mary’s divine motherhood.
-The Council of Ephesus in 431 condemns Nestorianism but doesn’t erase it.
-Nonetheless, Cyrille and his school manage to push a more rigorist view of the christian dogm, tending to a stronger monotheism.
+Nestorius, a priest of Antioch who became patriarch of Constantinople in 428, rejected the idea that Christ was born from a woman, arguing that the Virgin was not Theotokos but Christotokos—this became known as Nestorianism.
+Cyril of Alexandria opposed him, defending Mary’s divine motherhood.
+The Council of Ephesus in 431 condemned Nestorianism, but the doctrine did not disappear.
+Nonetheless, Cyril and his school succeeded in promoting a stricter interpretation of Christian dogma, leaning toward a more rigorous monotheism.

 The rise of Monophysism.

-Furthermore, Monophysitism reached even the Constantinopolitan elites.
-Justinian’s wife, Empress Theodora, was Monophysite.
-Several emperors followed suit.
-Others, especially in the early 7th century when the empire was struggling against the Persians and the Avars, attempted unsuccessfully to find compromises.
-The problem was ultimately resolved by the loss of the Monophysite regions, conquered in about a decade by newcomers: the Muslim Arabs, who would change the religious landscape of the Near East and Africa.
+Monophysitism even influenced the Constantinopolitan elite.
+Justinian’s wife, Empress Theodora, adhered to the doctrine, and several emperors followed her example.
+Others, particularly in the early 7th century during conflicts with the Persians and Avars, attempted compromises but met little success.
+Ultimately, the issue was resolved by the loss of the Monophysite regions, which were conquered within about a decade by Muslim Arabs, who would permanently transform the religious landscape of the Near East and North Africa.

 The veneration of the images and the iconoclastic crisis.